Iguanya/microfinance/replit.md

 **Status Update:**
 - ✅ All 4 acc_* pages tested and verified working
 - ✅ Database persistence confirmed for all account operations
+- ✅ Savings deposits/withdrawals with slip tracking fully functional
 - ✅ Customer registration workflow fully functional with photo upload
 - ✅ All 25+ pages now have consistent Bootstrap 5 styling
+- ✅ NO more NOT NULL constraint violations

 ## Recent Changes (Earlier - December 2025)